madtomic/Maintenance-Manager--CB-Plugin/README.md

 To add colors to your texts, just put '§' and a character from 0-9 and a-f before the words you want to color.
 Please refer you to this page to know formatting codes: http://minecraft.gamepedia.com/Formatting_codes

+##Setup

+To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder.
+Run your server and enjoy!

+**Important: Please read carefully the instructions below...**

+Run the server for the first time with MaintenanceManager and then try /cpu command.
+If it returns null ("CPU used at null%", highly probable), go to the config.yml and go to the section named "waitTime".
+The default value is 650 (milliseconds).
+Increase this value until the /cpu and /ram commands work properly.
+Caution, the value must be an integer!

 ##To do